Racism in Quebec

 Racism in Quebec refers to the attitudes, judgments, and discriminatory actions based on race, ethnicity, or nationality that have taken place and continue to manifest in the province of Quebec, Canada.
 Throughout history, the interactions between English-speaking, French-speaking communities, and Indigenous peoples, as well as the immigration of various ethnic groups, has led to the formation of racial tensions and conflicts at different times.
 Often, this matter in Quebec has been downplayed as isolated incidents.

 The Angus Reid Institute and the University of British Columbia conducted a research series in 2021 to illuminate attitudes toward diversity and racism in Canada.
 They found that only 9% of Quebecers, compared to 12% of Canadians and 14% of Ontarians, believe that some races are superior to others.

-Conservatism in Quebec resembles that of France, focused on the defense of secularism and the French language.
-There is also a strong opposition to "wokeness," a concept seen as contrary to Quebecois values.
-The defense of secularism, especially against Islam and a growing anti-immigration discourse highlight the French cultural influence in Quebecois politics.